 The fourth stage includes musical activities for specific cognitive training, which are carried out through artistic methodologies systematized in the program and digital platforms.

-This training aims to strengthen executive functions such as working memory, inhibition, and cognitive flexibility.
+This training seeks to strengthen executive functions such as working memory, inhibition, and cognitive flexibility.

 5. Creation of an audiovisual production